Integrative Cardiovascular Science (BHF)Find a programme

-- Two four-month mini-projects tailored to the training needs and interests of the individual student
+- Two four-month mini-projects individually tailored to your training needs and interests

-- A final three-month block spent developing and refining the project proposal for the main PhD project in consultation with their supervisory team
+- A final three-month block spent developing and refining the project proposal for the main PhD project in consultation with your supervisory team

 A first or upper-second class honours degree in a biomedical science discipline or a closely related discipline (eg medical sciences, genetics, imaging, mathematics, computing).